orbitalquark/textadept/docs/manual.md

 ##### Shell Command Entry and Filtering Text

-You can filter text through shell commands via `Ctrl+|` on Windows, Linux, and BSD, `⌘|` on macOS, and `^\` in the terminal version.
+You can filter text through shell commands via `Ctrl+|` on Windows and Linux, `⌘|` on macOS, and `^\` in the terminal version.
 An example would be running the shell command `sort`, which accepts lines in a buffer as standard input (stdin), sorts those lines, and then emits them to standard output (stdout), which Textadept replaces the original input text with.
 [`textadept.editing.filter_through()`][] describes how this feature determines stdin.

 **Note:** be careful when using commands that emit stdout while reading stdin (as opposed